SC-LAB-AI/my_mmaction/README.md

 # my_mmaction
-This is my repository for experiments
+This is my repository for ADHD-experiments
+For details about the installation and running process, see the mmaction2 repository.